forestrr/Crypto_maniac/README.md

 # Cryptomaniac
 A complete web app to analayse your favourite crypto and digital assets

-## Crytomaniac⚡ run demo at netlify
+## Crytomaniac⚡ working demo at netlify.App🚀
 wanna see the demo at netlfy.app
 ### https://61f653f3615bf04367d1860e--serene-banach-6c94ab.netlify.app/